Gouesnou

 Gouesnou ([ɡwenu]; Gouenoù) is a commune in the Finistère department of Brittany in north-western France.

 International relations

 Gouesnou is a satellite town of Brest.
-Gouesnou is twinned with the town of Brecon in Powys, south Wales enabling cultural exchanges to take place between these two Celtic regions.
+It is twinned with the town of Brecon in Powys, mid Wales, enabling cultural exchanges to take place between these two Celtic regions.
+A new street in Brecon, passing the bus station, is named Heol Gouesnou; it follows the track of the disused Brecon and Neath Railway.

 Geography

-The Penfeld River takes its source in this commune.
+The Penfeld River has its source in this commune.

 Population

 Inhabitants of Gouesnou are known in French as Gouesnousiens.

 Breton language

 In 2008, 8.32% of primary-school children attended bilingual schools, where Breton language is taught alongside French.